-One of the most effective ways in which the UC Davis Fire Department maintains the safety of the public, property, and the environment is through the use of programs designed to involve the efforts of the campus community in Fire Prevention.
+One of the most effective ways in which UC Davis Fire Prevention Services maintains the safety of the public, property, and the environment is through the use of programs designed to involve the campus community in Fire Prevention.
 One such program is called a Firewatch.
-Initial determination of a Firewatch will be made by the UC Davis Fire Department.
-All individuals serving as a Firewatch must be trained and accepted by UC Davis Fire Department personnel.
+Initial determination of a Firewatch will be made by the UC Davis Fire Prevention Services.
+All individuals serving as a Firewatch must be trained and accepted by UC Davis Fire Prevention Services personnel.

-A Firewatch is an activity in which a trained University employee/designee will act as an agent of the UC Davis Fire Department Prevention Division to monitor and report incidents or activities that pose a threat to the safety of life and/or property.
+A Firewatch is a temporary measure intended to ensure continuous and systematic surveillance of a building or portion thereof by one or more qualified individuals for the purposes of identifying and controlling fire hazards, detecting early signs of unwanted fire, raising an alarm and notifying the fire department.
+A trained university employee/designee or Contract Security Service will act as an agent of UC Davis Fire Prevention Services to monitor and report incidents or activities that pose a threat to the safety of life and/or property.
 This is done by conducting a systematic tour of the building and surrounding grounds to ensure that no fire or other emergency has occurred.
-Reasons for a Firewatch to be activated are:
+Reasons for a Firewatch to be activated are when:

-- Hotwork at a construction/remodel site, or in an occupied building
+- Hot Work is being performed at a construction/remodel site, or in an occupied building.

-- University owned or leased buildings that have been granted occupancy by the Fire Marshal with a temporarily non-working Fire Protection System (Fire Alarm and Sprinkler), such as when there is a power outage for an extended time.
+- A University-owned or leased building has been granted occupancy by the Fire Marshal with a temporarily non-working Fire Protection System (Fire Alarm and Sprinkler), such as when there is a power outage for an extended time.

-- An event or activity that will be using heat, flame or explosive material/devices
+- An event or activity will be using heat, flame, or explosive material/devices.

-Additionally, if a fire or other emergency is discovered, the appropriate emergency personnel are immediately notified by dialing 9-1-1 or activating the building's fire alarm system.
+Additionally, if a fire or other emergency is discovered, the appropriate emergency personnel must be immediately notified by dialing 9-1-1 or the building's fire alarm system activated.
 If the building’s fire alarm system is not operational and the building is occupied, the use of an air-horn type device for notifying occupants is recommended as long as the occupants have been notified of the change in emergency audibility in advance.
 The individual(s) serving as the Firewatch is/are reminded not to compromise their own safety.